 The fees will depend on the kind of broker.

 A. For Brokers who ARE members of “Organized Real Estate“:

 – TREB (or other local board), OREA and CREA fees

 – possible desk fees, etc.

 The fees to be with “organized real brokers” can add up.
-If you are “taking a break” from real estate, you will NOT want to pay these fees.
+In fact, a large number of licensed real estate professions do NOT generate enough commissions to pay these fees.
+If you are “taking a break” from real estate, you will CERTAINLY NOT want to pay these fees.